OctopusDeploy/OctopusDSC/README.md

     - Set an environment variable `AZURE_TENANT_ID` to a valid value
     - Set an environment variable `AZURE_CLIENT_ID` to a valid value
     - Srt an environment variable `AZURE_CLIENT_SECRET` to a valid value
-    - Run `vagrant up --provider azure`.
+    - Run `build-azure.ps1`.
 This will run all the scenarios under the [Tests](Tests) folder.
-8. Run `vagrant destroy -f` once you have finished to kill the virtual machine.
+8. Run `vagrant destroy -f` or the appropriate `cleanup-*.ps1` once you have finished to kill the virtual machine.

 Tests are written in [ServerSpec](serverspec.org), which is an infrastructure oriented layer over [RSpec](rspec.info).